A Bicycle Safety Parable

 Ease of Set Up

 Decathlon ships the bike in an oversized box with both wheels attached, which makes assembly much easier than with most boxed bikes.
-The brakes and gears were well adjusted and the lighting worked.
+The brakes and gears are well adjusted, the lighting works, and the wheels are true.
 All that is needed to make it ridable is:

 • Turn and tighten handlebars and stem with 6 mm hex wrench.